-Note: Transcripts will be reviewed for each candidate.
+Year 1 Transcript Review: During the initial application process (first year), transcripts will be reviewed for each candidate.
 In some cases, additional course work may be recommended or required based on this review.
 Candidates will be notified of any additional course requirements as part of their individual prescribed plan of study.